 How to Calculate Monthly Recurring Revenue

 There are a few ways to calculate your recurring monthly subscription revenue.
 The formulas you choose will depend on the metrics you desire.
-Let’s take a look at some of the most common monthly recurring revenue calculations, starting with the most basic.
+Let’s look at some of the most common MRR calculations.

 If you have 20 subscribers each paying $200 per month, your monthly recurring revenue would be $4,000 (20 x $200 = $4,000).

 Let’s now assume that in addition to the 20 subscribers paying $200 per month, you also have 10 subscribers paying $150 per month.
 Your monthly recurring revenue for the 30 subscribers would be $5,500 (10 x $150 = $1,500 + $4,000 = $5,500).

 Net New MRR